We act to make sure people follow NSW laws about pets and animals.

 We can mark them as missing on the pet register, so you can be contacted if they’re found.
 This can also stop someone else from claiming ownership of your dog.

-It’s not illegal for cats to roam, but if a stray or roaming cat is making excessive noise or damaging property, you can report it to Council.
+It’s not illegal for cats to roam, but if a cat is making excessive noise or damaging property, you can report it to Council.

 Use the link below or call us on (02) 4227 7111.